 We’ll dive into the differences of each one below so you know which one to select.
-All fraud alerts are free, though each one requires different documentation in order to be approved.
+All fraud alerts are free, though each one requires different documentation to be approved.

-When you place a fraud alert on your credit reports, any lender must contact you before authorizing any new credit requests.
+When you place a fraud alert on your credit reports, creditors must contact you before authorizing any new credit requests.
 Even if someone has used your social security number, they wouldn’t be able to answer your phone and give verbal permission to proceed with the new account request.

-A fraud alert does not, however, always stop lenders from accessing your credit report to send you promotional offers.
+However, a fraud alert does not always stop lenders from accessing your credit report to send you promotional offers.
 Any actions they take on your account must be authorized in advance.
 Once your fraud alert is in place, it remains on your credit file until it expires or you request its removal.

 What’s the difference between a temporary fraud alert and an extended fraud alert?

-The temporary fraud alert is used when you think your personal information has been compromised, but you’re not sure.
-Maybe you noticed strange charges on a credit card or received a new billing statement for a card you don’t remember opening.
+The temporary alert is used when you think your personal information has been compromised, but you’re not sure.
+For example, maybe you noticed strange charges on a credit card or received a new billing statement for a card you don’t remember opening.

 In addition to investigating those suspicious activities, you can prevent further potential damage with the 90-day alert.
-You can also receive a free copy of your credit report to figure out if any fraudulent changes have occurred.
+You can also receive a free copy of your credit report to determine if any fraudulent changes have occurred.

-The seven-year extended fraud alert can only be implemented if you have proof that identity theft has already occurred.
+You can only implement the seven-year extended fraud alert if you have proof that identity theft has already occurred.
 You’ll get two free credit reports in the first year from all three credit reporting agencies so that you can track the recovery process.
-On top of that, you’ll be removed from all of the prescreened offer lists for a total of five years.
+On top of that, they’ll remove you from all of the prescreened offer lists for a total of five years.

 Active Duty Alerts